whosFritz/spotify-api-whosfritz/README.md

 The purpose of this project is to provide a simple backend service that interacts with the Spotify API to retrieve the user's favorite song from the last 4 weeks.

 **Note:**
 For security reasons, this project does not directly connect to the Spotify API from the client side.
-Instead, it utilizes a Flask backend, ensuring that sensitive information like API credentials is not exposed to the public.
-Additionally, to mitigate potential issues with the Spotify API rate limits or downtimes, the retrieved data is cached locally, providing a more reliable experience for users.
+Instead, a dockerized script on the backend fetches data from the Spotify API by schedule, ensuring that sensitive information like API credentials are not exposed to the public.
+Additionally, to mitigate potential issues with the Spotify API rate limits or downtimes, the retrieved data is saved in a MongoDB database, providing a more reliable experience for users.
+The data in the MongoDB is then used on my own portfolio website www.whosfritz.de

 - Retrieves the user's favorite song from the past weeks, months, years using the Spotify API.
 - Stores the song data in a MongoDB database for future reference.
-- Demonstrates how to use environment variables for secure configuration.

 ## Getting Started